Washi1337/Ladybug/README.md

 ## Features

-- Launch any application in the debugger.
+- Launch any x86 application in the debugger.
 - Break execution at any given time.
 - View and edit x86 register values.
 - Disassemble x86 assembly code with instruction highlighting.
-- Set breakpoints in the x86 code.
+- Set breakpoints in the x86 code and memory.
 - Step through the x86 code.
 - View loaded libraries.
+- View running threads.
 - Dump and edit memory.
 - Receive debug messages given by functions such as OutputDebugString or Debug.Print.
+- Break on exceptions and consume them or pass them to the debuggee.

 ## How to use